Sebaceous Cyst Removal London

 Sebaceous cysts are found most commonly on the face, neck, scalp and back.
 They usually feel like a small swelling below the skin.
 They are firm and are often closely related to hair follicles.
 The skin over the top of the cyst may have a small punctum (opening) and if infected can become red and inflamed.
 When cysts become infected they can become quite painful.

-How can I get a sebaceous cysts treated?
+How can I get a sebaceous cysts treated in London?

 Sebaceous cysts can either be drained or completely removed.
 When drained they are much more likely to recur.
 However, if completely removed they are unlikely to recur.
 If infected they should be treated with oral antibiotics first and if extremely swollen and painful will need to be incised and drained, much like an abscess.